kosprov/jargon2-api/README.md

 ## Low-level API

-During development, you may not be confident you have configured `Hasher` or `Verifier` instances properly, and you need a way cross-check the calculated hashes with the use of another API.
+During development, you may not be confident you have configured `Hasher` or `Verifier` instances properly, and you need a way to cross-check the calculated hashes with the use of another API.

 Jargon2 provides a low-level API, very close to the backend SPI.
 You can use it as follows: